MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 The browser hands control back to the client, which now has an access token and can call SignalGuide's tools on your behalf.
 Try: “What's the biggest problem on my site right now?”

 Access tokens last one hour; the client refreshes them transparently.
-Revoke any connected app any time from Settings → MCP → Connected apps.
+Revoke any connected app any time from Settings → AI agents → Connected apps.

 Setup — manual token (fallback)